-In terms of follow up, this case remains unresolved.
+This case remains unresolved.
 No response has been received to this complaint, and the lawyers who submitted it have not been contacted.

 On December 15, 2021, in a press conference, the Attorney General reported that two Sebin officials were sentenced to 5 years and 10 months in jail for the murder of Alban.
 The Prosecutor added that the officers admitted the facts.
 That same day, Alban's widow published a statement on her Twitter account, in which she reiterated that she and her family have not found justice.